 Though not universal, we don’t want to overstate the potential respiratory or heart problems associated with the condition.
 Many people with a pectus deformity do not suffer from any of the above.
 Many patients find the psychological distress caused by having a pectus deformity much more distressing than its stated complications.

-The Vacuum Bell was invented by Eckart Klobe, a graduate in chemical engineering; it has been used with success by a number of German, Austrian and Swiss clinics over the past decade.
-The mechanism uses a suction cup to create a vacuum at the anterior chest wall and this lifts the sternum up and out.
+The Vacuum Bell was invented by Eckart Klobe, a graduate in chemical engineering.
+The mechanism uses a suction cup to create a vacuum at the anterior chest wall and this lifts the sternum (breastbone) up and out.
 The brace is used in conjunction with the vacuum bell to correct rib flaring.

 Dr Haje pioneered the non-surgical treatment of pectus excavatum and demonstrated that it was possible to improve chest wall shape using his methods.
 He showed that the chest wall shape could be improved with a combination of bracing and exercise treatment.